 In the spring of 2022, the district was notified by the Ohio Facilities Construction Commission (OFCC) of the opportunity to receive funding from the state that would cover 39% of the cost of one primary component of the Master Facilities Plan - a new high school.
 According to the OFCC, the high school is in need of expensive repairs that are not financially viable.
 In order to receive funding from the OFCC, the district has to take action to move forward with the Master Facilities Plan within 13 months (September 2023).

 In August 2022, the Board voted to pursue a ballot issue to help fund the implementation of the plan.
 By implementing this plan, the BCSD remains pursuant to our strategic direction that values providing an optimal learning environment and transformative learning experience for our students in a safe and fiscally responsible manner.

 Brunswick City School District is committed to the goal of providing an exceptional, personalized education where each student will be challenged, prepared and empowered to meet the demands of an ever-changing world.
 The plan developed for the Brunswick City School District facilities builds upon this value for our students and their education.

 The construction bond approved by voters in May 2023, allows the district to:

 - Add classrooms and make site improvements to improve traffic patterns at Applewood and Kidder Elementary Schools.

 - Build a performing arts center for the high school with seating for 1,000.

-- Build a new synthetic turf multi-purpose field, new tennis courts and a new full-sized baseball.
+- Build a new synthetic turf multi-purpose field, new tennis courts, and a new full-sized baseball field.